alanff97/alanff97/README.md

-- 🔭 I’m currently working on an online appointment booking app and changing the frontend for a TMDB project.
+- 🔭 I’m currently working on an online appointment booking app with **TypeScript**.

 - 🌱 I’m currently learning **TypeScript**.